-Solicitors, good or bad will be billing you anywhere between £180.00 - £350.00 per hour depending on where they are located around the country.
+Solicitors costs and charges will be billing you anywhere between £180.00 - £350.00 per hour depending on where they are located around the country.
 You may also have to pay for a Barrister depending on your case and that can run from £200.00 - £350.00 per hour.

 And there are some pretty bad ones at that.
 There are around 5% of Solicitors who cannot obtain indemnity insurance, and for them to continue to practise, their only recourse is to join an indemnity scheme with the Law Society, whereby that firm of Solicitors must pay 25% of their gross income to that scheme.